cgjosephlee/PBJelly/README.md

 - blasr 5.3.3

 ## Installation
-Using a conda enviroment is encouraged.
+Using a conda environment is encouraged.

 ```bash
 conda create -n PBJelly python blasr